Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp_plan.md

   - ✅ Video creation navigation
   - ✅ Project/video list view (prototype)
   - ✅ Quick actions menu
+- ⏳ Content Creation Dashboard & Details
+  - ✅ Basic job creation and processing
+  - ✅ Job service integration
+  - ✅ Content generation pipeline
+  - ✅ Basic workbench page layout (/workbench)
+  - ✅ Pagination for job listing
+  - ✅ Filtering and sorting options
+  - ✅ Initial job listing implementation
+  - ✅ Basic routing structure
+  - ✅ Fix user ID association with jobs
+  - ⏳ Important enhancements of overview:
+  - ⏳ Job details page (/workbench/:jobId)
+  - ⏳ Validate if the user who calls the jobId has the same user id
+  - ⏳ Content preview functionality like a video cutting tool (show all generated content as a flow)
+  - ⏳ Content recreation options (voice, music, visual) also needs to update the job itself in the database
+  - ⏳ Content download functionality in the overview (download all) and in the details
+  - ⏳ Loading mechanism during job generation on the content creation page and the job overview page
+  - ⏳ Enhanced job status tracking
 - ⏳ Video creation flow in progress
   - ✅ Basic video creation form
   - ✅ Script settings with categories